xeoron/kill-bittorrent/README.md

 Icons for kill Bittorrent, uTorrent, and BiglyBT included

-HowTO Compile and install
+HowTO Install
 =====
-0) grab a binary from the install folder choose which BT client you wish to target
+0) Grab a binary from the install folder choose which BT client you wish to target
 1) Move the app to your Applications folder
 2) Now you can add it to your dock, use it in spotlight or Launchpad.